 Rebecca Ford Terry Dave Walker

-Todd C. Brown Les Coney Kevann Cooke Amina J. Dickerson Maxine Duster Ardena Flippin, MD Phil Gant Denise B. Gardner Graham C. Grady, Esq.
-Dina A. Griffin, AIA, NOMA Marguerite H. Griffin Leah Hope Phil C. Johnson Jetta Jones, Esq.
-Patricia Langhart Shirley Massey Eric McKissack Peggy A. Montes Isobel Neal Madeline Murphy Rabb Sandra Rand Lauren G. Robinson, Esq.
-Gwendolyn Rogers Rebecca Ford Terry Rev. Richard L. Tolliver Audrey Tuggle Dave L. Walker Valerie Barker Waller
+Paul Branton Rhonda Brown Todd C. Brown Les Coney Kevann Cooke Amina J. Dickerson Maxine Duster Ardena Flippin, MD Terri Franklin Phil Gant Denise B. Gardner Graham C. Grady, Esq.
+Dina A. Griffin, AIA, NOMA Marguerite H. Griffin Nickol Hackett Akilah Halley Kyrin Hobson Leah Hope Steven Hunter Phil C. Johnson Jetta Jones, Esq.
+Patricia Langhart Shirley Massey Eric McKissack Peggy A. Montes Isobel Neal Sandra Rand Lauren G. Robinson, Esq.
+Gwendolyn Rogers Chelsea Smith Rebecca Ford Terry Rev. Richard L. Tolliver Audrey Tuggle Dave L. Walker Valerie Barker Waller Wendy Walker Williams

 Over 600 guests attended the successful opening of Invisible Man: Gordon Parks and Ralph Ellison in Harlem.
 The evening began with a dramatic reading of Ellison's Invisible Man prologue by Congo Square Theatre's Kelvin Roston, followed by a conversation with curator Michal Raz-Russo, photographer LaToya Ruby Frazier, and author Natalie Moore.
 Guests were led to Griffin Court after the program for a first-look at the exhibition and cocktail reception.